-- Although the 2020 water reduction goal has passed, CalPERS continues to realize water savings and devise plans to advance LP's water efficiency. - In 2022, CalPERS used 50% less water compared to the 2010 baseline, exceeding the 2020 target by 30%. - CalPERS applied for the WaterCAT Grant presented by the Department of General Services (DGS) and received \$700,000 of funding to upgrade and install new irrigation water sensors as well develop a Water Master Plan.
-However, due to budget restrictions the disbursement of this grant money is on hold until the next budget year.
+- Although the 2020 water reduction goal has passed, CalPERS continues to realize water savings and devise plans to advance LP's water efficiency. - In 2023, CalPERS used 42% less water compared to the 2010 baseline, exceeding the 2020 target by 22%. - In 2022, CalPERS applied for the WaterCAT Grant presented by the Department of General Services (DGS) and was awarded to receive \$700,000 of funding to upgrade and install new irrigation water sensors as well develop a Water Master Plan.
+However, in 2023 we were notified that due to budget restrictions, the disbursement of this grant money is on hold until a more favorable fiscal environment.